Anti-bunching dynamics of plasmonically mediated entanglement generation: Conclusion and discussion

-{ {\em Conclusion and discussion}}--- In this letter we have examined the entanglement characteristics of steady states generated by a pair of qubits subject to a dissipative plasmonic reservoir.
+In this letter we have examined the entanglement characteristics of steady states generated by a pair of qubits subject to a dissipative plasmonic reservoir.
 We have found that maximally entangled steady states are routinely achievable by appropriately tuning qubit detunings, couplings and driving frequencies.
 Further, the entanglement was found to be robust against small perturbations in the tuning parameters, which need only be approximately symmetric (couplings, drivings) or anti-symmetric (detunings) in order to generate high concurrence states.

-We have also examined entanglement detection by an anti-bunching signature in the second order correlation function which is routinely measured by means of a Hanbury Brown Twiss interferometer.
-By correlating this effect with the steady state concurrence, we discussed how the zero-delay anti-bunching serves as a robust entanglement signature.
-Importantly, we have also demonstrated that dynamics driven by weak fields allows the anti-bunching signature to persist on $\mathcal{O} (ps)$ timescales which pave the way to experimental detection using currently available experimental techniques.
+We have also examined entanglement detection by an anti-bunching signature in the second order correlation function that is routinely measured by means of a Hanbury Brown-Twiss interferometer.
+By correlating this effect with the steady state concurrence, we have analyzed how the correlation function at zero-delay may serve as a robust entanglement signature for dissipating coupled qubit systems.
+Importantly, we have also demonstrated that dynamics driven by weak fields allows the anti-bunching signature to persist on $\mathcal{O} (ps)$ timescales that pave the way to experimental detection using currently available experimental techniques.
 This robustness against microscopic perturbations and unentangled fixed point states cements the $g^{(2)}(\tau)$ correlation function as a simple and practical measure of steady state entanglement generation.

 { {\em Acknowledgements.}}--- The authors thank F. Mohiyaddin for discussions and careful reading of the manuscript.
 E. D. acknowledges support from the Intelligence Community Postdoctoral Research Program.
 Research sponsored by the Intelligence Community Postdoctoral Research Fellowship and the Laboratory Directed Research and Development Program of Oak Ridge National Laboratory, managed by UT-Battelle, LLC, for the U.S. Department of Energy.
 This manuscript has been authored by UT-Battelle, LLC, under Contract No. DE- AC0500OR22725 with the U.S. Department of Energy.